rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 polio, ending his redwood timber falling days.
 Luckily, he recovered from the debilitating disease.
-Lloyd convinced Jack and my mother, Evelyn (Wheeler) Hopkins, to relocate to Greenville in Plumas County, where Evelyn’s mother and father owned a dairy/ranch in Indian Valley.
+Lloyd convinced Jack and my mother, Evelyn (Wheeler) Hopkins, to relocate to Greenville in Plumas County, where Evelynâ€™s mother and father owned a dairy/ranch in Indian Valley.
 Jack and Evelyn brought their redwood-falling drag saw with them and began logging in the high Sierras.